 Rear door toward the roof line

-Set the swing-door end to face the eave where the crew is working to align walk-in loading with ground-throw debris paths.
+Set the swing-door end facing the eave where the crew works so walk-in loading and ground-throw share the same path.

 Surface protection